-It is estimated that as many as 40% of women with polycystic ovary syndrome (PCOS) also have a condition called insulin resistance, meaning they are susceptible to high glucose levels and eventual diabetes.
+It is estimated that as many as 40% of women with polycystic ovary syndrome (PCOS) are also insulin resistant, meaning they are susceptible to high glucose levels and eventual diabetes.

 PCOS – What Is it?